Westminster Legal Policy Forum

 Sessions in the agenda will look at the way forward for child-centred approaches and proceedings, and addressing challenges for those separating in cases of coercive control and domestic abuse, with the Nuffield Foundation’s Fair Shares? report recommending measures to improve processes, as well as highlighting the effect coercive control and domestic abuse have on the allocation of assets.
 We are also pleased to be able to include a keynote session with Lead Author of the Fair Shares? report, Professor Emma Hitchings.

 Strategies for supporting victims will also be discussed, exploring innovative approaches such as trauma-informed considerations taken by the courts and the role of mediation in defusing conflict.
-The conference takes place following recent updates in family court reforms, reflected in the Private Family Law Early Resolution Consultation published by the previous government, which emphasise children's well-being and aim to improve access to legal advice and navigation of the courts.
+The conference takes place following recent updates in family court reform - reflected in the Private Family Law Early Resolution Consultation published by the previous government - which emphasise children’s well-being and aim to improve access to early legal advice and navigation of the courts.

-We expect further discussion to look at priorities for modernisation of the family justice system and supporting the courts in mitigating harm for those going through family breakdown, including delivering effective outcomes.
+We expect further discussion to look at priorities for modernisation of the family justice system and supporting the courts in mitigating harm for those going through family breakdown, including delivering effective outcomes, in light of Cafcass setting out new practice requirements for its Family Court Advisers and Children’s Guardians when advising courts on child welfare and best interests in domestic abuse cases.
 Next steps for professional competence will also be discussed, in light of the SRA recently reporting a 25% increase in complaints against family lawyers compared to last year.

 With discussion on diverting relevant cases away to ease the backlog facing the family justice system, delegates will look at strategies to enable administrative efficiencies and latest thinking on options for addressing backlogs.
 Areas for discussion include the use of non-court dispute resolution (NCDR), financial dispute resolution (FDR) appointments, arbitration, mediation and collaborative law efforts, in the context of newly increased powers of courts to encourage and enforce such tools in the Family Procedure Rules that took effect earlier this year.